microsoft/coe-starter-kit/coe-cli/readme.md

 ## Installation

 Download zip or clone repository from GitHub repository.
-Once downloaded you have two options install locally with NodeJs and Azure CLI or create a docker image.
+Once downloaded you have two options install locally with NodeJS and Azure CLI or create a docker image.

 ### Local Install